elisemercury/csap-bot/README.md

 ## Bot Access Levels
 :white_check_mark: **General Access**

-People with general access can **subscribe** to and receive GoCSAP bot updates.
-Updates can range from newsletters, to event information, to special announcements, and more.
+People with general access can subscribe to and receive GoCSAP bot updates.
+Updates can range from CSAP newsletters, to event information, to special announcements, and more.

 :white_check_mark: **Admin Access**

-People with admin access can **submit custom notifications** through the GoCSAP bot.
+People with admin access can submit custom notifications through the GoCSAP bot.
 These notifications will be sent to all bot subscribers.
-Admin access is reserved for newsletter comitees, event organizors, social media ambassadors, and more.
+Admin access is reserved for newsletter comitees, event organizers, social media ambassadors, and more.

 :white_check_mark: **Superadmin Access**

-People with superadmin access have **all admin rights**.
-Additionnaly, superadmins can **grant/revoke admin access**.
+People with superadmin access have all admin rights.
+Additionnaly, superadmins can grant/revoke admin access.
 Superadmin access is reserved for people managing the GoCSAP bot.
 At least 1 superadmin is required.

 ## Development Progress